kaiming-uw/AR_UI_Security/README.md

 ### Part 2 -- Proof-of-concept attacks
-The proof-of-concept code for five attacks.
+The proof-of-concept video for five attacks. (will upload the video soon)
 * Input forgery attack on ARCore (Demo Link)
 * Clickjacking attack: Implemented on ARKit (Demo Link)
 * User input denial-of-service attack on Hololens (Demo Link)
 * Object-in-the-middle attack on Oculus (Demo Link)
 * Object erasure attack on WebXR (Demo Link)

 ## Prerequisites

-Please ensure you have the following environments setup with all the dependencies to be able to reproduce the artifacts in the paper.
+Please ensure you have the following environments set up with all the dependencies to be able to reproduce the artifacts in the paper.
 Due to the complexity of Unity, we provided the apk file to reproduce the results.

 #### ARCore